CryptoLions/SimpleAssets/ricardian/SimpleAssets.contracts.md

 Input parameters:
 `author`      -	authors account who will create assets;
-`data`        - stringified json.
+`dappinfo`    - stringified json.
 Recommendations to include: game, company, logo, url, desc;
-`stemplate`   - stringified json with key:state values, where key is key from mdata or idata and
+`fieldtypes`  - stringified json with key:state values, where key is key from mdata or idata and
 				state indicates recommended way of displaying field: url, img, webgl, mp3, video, hide (ie. don't display), etc.
-`imgpriority` - json with assosiation category with type of image or video
+`priorityimg` - json with assosiation category with type of image or video
-				txt	    - default
+				txt	- text (default)
 				url	- show as clickable URL
 				img	- link to img file
 				webgl	- link to webgl file
 				mp3	- link to mp3 file
 				video	- link to video file
 				hide	- do not show
 				imgb 	- image as string in binary format